-"Act" means the Spatial Planning and Land Use Management Act, 2013 (Act No. 16 of 2013);
+"Act" means the Spatial Planning and Land Use Management Act, 2013 (Act No. 16 of 2013); and any other Acts/legislations

-"appeal authority" means the appeal authority referred to in section 51(2) or (6) of the Act;
+"appeal authority" means the Executive Authority of the municipality, the district planning tribunal appeal authority, institution outside the municipality authorised by that municipality to assume the obligation of an appeal authority for purposes of the appeals lodged in terms section 51(2) or 6 of the Act.

-"application" means a land use and land development application;
+"application" means a land use and land development application as contemplated in the Act;

-"approved township" means a township declared an approved township in terms of section 61;
+"approved township" means a township declared an approved township in terms of section 61 of this by-law;